 Although topical medicine is the easiest and friendliest way of giving medication to the dog, many dog owners fail to realize that even applying or spraying a lot of medicine can lead to fatal conditions.
 In fact, studies show that giving extra topical treatment can be as dangerous as giving oral overdose to the pet.
 Also, please note that topical medication can sometimes cause sensitivity and irritation in the dog.

-Another form of Benadryl for dogs available is in the form of liquid Benadryl for dogs.
+Another form of Benadryl available is in the form of liquid Benadryl for dogs.
 While no vet recommends giving liquid Benadryl to the pets, using the (human) children’s liquid formula on pets is perfectly safe.

 This is due to the fact that liquid Benadryl solution has a high concentration of the medicine; but the solution made for children has just as much medicine content as needed by an adult dog.
 However, it goes without saying that this formula should never be used to treat puppies.

-Finally, Benadryl for dogs is also available in the form of injectable medication.
+Finally, Benadryl is also available in the form of injectable medication.
 However, this should only be given to the dog by a professional animal doctor.
 This mode of medication is only favored when a dog has a severe case of allergy like air passage blocking due to allergic reaction.
 It is the fastest mode of application and the most effective one but at the same time giving dogs Benadryl through this method is rarely required.

 In case of a severe allergic condition like that of snake bite or infectious insect bite, the dosage can be doubled, though it is recommended to take doctor’s advice in prior.